 Use of Custom Icons to Tag Pets as Accepted or Accepted with Limitations

-Whether the pet has been accepted for admission into your daycare, or accepted with limitations, you will want to maintain records of the evaluation and have this information easily viewable whenever you are viewing pet information or reservation requests.
-In Gingr, you can use the 'Employee Comments' section in the Pet Profile, the Report Card function and the Custom Icons.
+Whether the pet has been accepted for admission into your daycare, or accepted with limitations, you need to maintain records of the evaluation and have this information easily viewable whenever you are viewing pet information or reservation requests.
+In Gingr, you can use the 'Employee Comments' section in the Pet Profile, the Report Card function, and Custom Icons.

 With respect to Custom Icons, think of these as 'digital sticky notes' that you can tag pets as to whether or not they did the temperament test, and whether or not they have been accepted into daycare.
-Your staff can then quickly see, whenever they are viewing the pet on the Expected/Check-In dashboard and Reservation Requests the status of that pet with respect to the temperament test.
+Your staff can quickly see on the Expected/Check-In dashboard and Reservation Requests the status of that pet with respect to the temperament test.
 Additionally, you can run an Icons report to show the icons and notes tagged to all the pets in daycare for the day.

 Consider training and designating specific staff to perform temperament tests, and to schedule these as appointments, so that your customers and staff know when they will be meeting for the evaluation.

 In Gingr, you can also make an "Evaluation" reservation/appointment-type required prior to certain other reservations being available to a pet-customer.
-This automated feature can further help ensure that temperament tests are performed before accepting the pet into daycare.
-Ask us how this works! - Andy
+This automated feature can help ensure temperament tests are performed before accepting the pet into daycare.
+Ask us how this works!